mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 damage for every 2 Psi invested in the power.

-If used to affect an area, 2d6 + Effect damage is delivered to _every_ living thing in a radius of 1 metre for every 1 Psi invested in the power.
+If used to affect an area, 2d6 + Effect damage is delivered to _every_ living thing in a radius of 1 meter for every 1 Psi invested in the power.

 Damage is directed as any physical damage, being applied to Str,